Latium adiectum: Sources

 Its inhabitants have often changed: at various times it has been occupied by various peoples — the Aborigines, the Pelasgi, the Arcades, the Siculi, the Aurunci, the Rutuli ...

 Then he speaks of a later extension to the river Garigliano, to include the Volsci, Osci and Ausones.
-The "last town" in the Adiectum Latium, or "Extension of Latium", was Sinuessa.
+The "last town" in Latium adiectum was Sinuessa.

 Pliny's remarks concerning Latium are part of his description of Italy: